Starting a 3-Day Water Fast: What to Expect, Why It Matters

 Day 2:

-By the beginning of the second day your glycogen reserves will have run out.
+By the beginning of the second day your glycogen reserves will almost certainly have run out.
 At this point, how you feel depends on how much experience you have in fasting.
 Nowadays when I fast, I feel great because my body has made the switch to ketosis in tandem with my glycogen stores running out.
 In other words, I don’t suffer any ‘power loss’.
-In fact, I usually benefit from even fuller energy towards the end of the first day because I’m powered by two sources: the remains of my usual carbohydrate-based metabolism, as well as by ketosis – which starts to kick in a couple of hours after I miss my first meal.
+In fact, I usually benefit from even fuller energy towards the end of the first day because I’m powered by two sources: the remains of my usual carbohydrate-based metabolism, as well as by fasting ketosis – which starts to kick in a couple of hours after I miss my first meal.
 It’s a great feeling, and, in time, you can look forward to it too!

 However, if your body isn’t adapted to ketosis, things will probably be rather different… Your glycogen fuel tanks will hit empty, and your body will have to search for an alternative power source – and quickly too!
-The burning of fat through ketosis is highly efficient, but the problem is that your body hasn’t yet learned how to easily access this metabolism, because the biochemical reactions and hormonal parameters which mediate those reactions are so different from what you’re normally used to.
-Instead, following the depletion of glycogen, the next closest source of energy is through burning the building blocks of protein – and this comes from metabolising amino acids.
-Primarily, this takes place in the liver through a process called gluconeogenesis.
+Ultimately, the burning of fat through ketosis is highly efficient, but the problem is that your body hasn’t yet learned how to easily access this metabolism, because the biochemical reactions and hormonal parameters which mediate those reactions are so different from what you’re normally used to.

 In the meantime, you’ll probably continue to feel low on energy.
 Your muscles may ache, especially in your legs and glutes.
 Headaches are also common, both from low blood sugar and lack of energy, as well as from the beginnings of detoxification.
 Dull aches around the lower back are also common, as your kidneys and lymphatic system start to work overtime, flushing out the first toxins from your fat cells as well as the extra acids caused by metabolising protein.
 All of this can be enough to elicit nausea as well.
 In the face of such detox symptoms, make sure you’re drinking enough: at least a quart/litre or two per day.
 There is no fixed minimal limit to drink.
 This depends mostly on a person’s level of toxicity.
 The higher the toxicity, the more you’ll have to drink.
 Many people drink 3-4 quarts/litres a day.